SMS: Link shortening

 When someone clicks a shortened link, the link directs them to Customer.io, where we’ll resolve the link and then send your audience to the ultimate destination.

-Shortened links are especially helpful if you want to track when people click links in your messages.
-Normally, tracked links won’t reliably fit inside a 160 character SMS message; shortened links fix that!
+Shortened links are especially helpful with link tracking.
+By default, we track the links that people click in your SMS or WhatsApp messages, but tracked links won’t reliably fit inside a 160 character SMS message; shortened links fix that!

-We attempt to filter short link paths for profanities in English.
+We filter short link paths to ensure the randomly generated characters don’t contain profanities.
 If you see something inappropriate in a link path, please let us know.

 If you don’t want to shorten links, you can disable link shortening.
 But if you don’t shorten links, keep in mind that you probably won’t want to track links in your messages because tracked links consume significant space in your messages.